Below are the preferred installation methods for specific distros. If you are running something else, please see Installing From Source.

 With the dependencies in place, you can now install qtile:

-git clone git://github.com/qtile/qtile.git cd qtile pip3 install .
+git clone git://github.com/qtile/qtile.git cd qtile sudo python setup.py install

 Stable versions of Qtile can be installed from PyPI: